Gary W. Cole, MD, FAAD

 - Periungual warts are warts around or under the nail.

-- Filiform warts typically appear as a single long stalk, often on the face.
+- Filiform warts have a single long stalk, often on the face.

 Viewers share their comments